SelfCF: A Simple Framework for Self-supervised Collaborative Filtering: Experiments

+We also consider the following self-supervised frameworks that learn the representations of users and items without negative samples.
 Our framework is mainly compared with BUIR~\cite{lee2021bootstrapping}, a self-supervised framework that is derived from BYOL~\cite{grill2020bootstrap}.
-Its architecture follows the Siamese network in Fig.~\ref{fig:siam_byol}.
-To compare the performance of our proposed framework, we encapsulate two representative and state-of-the-art models into the frameworks.
-The state-of-the-art models ranges from traditional matrix factorization (BPR) to graph-based models (LightGCN). \begin{itemize} \item BPR~\cite{rendle2009bpr}: A matrix factorization model optimized by a pairwise ranking loss in a Bayesian way. \item LightGCN~\cite{he2020lightgcn}: This is a simplified graph convolution network that only performs linear propagation and aggregation between neighbors.
-The hidden layer embeddings are averaged to calculate the final user/item embeddings for prediction. \end{itemize}
+Its architecture follows the Siamese network in Fig.~\ref{fig:siam_neta}.
+To compare the performance of our proposed framework, we encapsulate two state-of-the-art models, BPR and LightGCN, into the frameworks.
+That is, we substitute the encoder $f$ in Fig.~\ref{fig:selfcf} with BPR and LightGCN, respectively.

+\begin{itemize} \item BUIR~\cite{lee2021bootstrapping}: This framework uses asymmetric network architecture to update its backbone network parameters. \item SelfCF$_{\textrm{he}}$: Our proposed framework that uses \textbf{historical embedding} for data augmentation. \item SelfCF$_{\textrm{ed}}$: Our proposed framework that uses \textbf{embedding dropout} for data augmentation. \item SelfCF$_{\textrm{ep}}$: Our proposed framework that uses \textbf{edge pruning} for data augmentation. \end{itemize} To demonstrate the generalization of our framework, we consider two backbone networks for BUIR and SelfCF$_{\textrm{ed}}$, the classic BPR and recently graph-based LightGCN.
+Other frameworks will only use LightGCN as their backbone network because LightGCN always shows better performance against BPR.